Number Of New York State Trial Courts

 - Enhanced quality of service: increased accessibility of courts and more cost-effective use of staff allow for expansion of programs to serve juveniles and domestic violence survivors.

 Areas of concern by Justice System Partners, which the Simply the Courts!
-Coalition suggests are kept in the forefront of NYS’ proposal:
+Coalition suggests are kept in the forefront of NYS’ proposal and its implementation: